-Our common units are traded on the New York Stock Exchange, or the NYSE, under the symbol "DCP."
-We will provide information in the applicable prospectus supplement for the trading market, if any, for any preferred units or debt securities we may offer.
+Our common units are listed for trading on the New York Stock Exchange, or the NYSE, under the symbol "DCP".

-Investing in our securities involves risks.
+Investing in our common units involves risks.
 Limited partnerships are inherently different from corporations.
-You should carefully consider the risk factors described under "Risk Factors" beginning on page 1 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein, before you make an investment in our securities.
+You should carefully consider the risk factors described under "Risk Factors" beginning on page 5 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein, before you make an investment in our common units.